igloo-project/igloo-doc/source/howtos/UI-Links.md

 # UI Links

-This page explains various ways of creating bookmarkable links to pages or resources using Wicket and OWSI-Core.
+This page explains various ways of creating bookmarkable links to pages or resources using Wicket and Igloo.

 ## What is a bookmarkable link?